 Gov. Landry doubling down on Brian Kelly's contract comments

-BATON ROUGE - Governor Jeff Landry is standing firm on his previous statements regarding the search for a new head football coach and who is responsible for Brian Kelly's contract buyout.
+BATON ROUGE - Gov. Jeff Landry is standing firm on his previous statements regarding the search for a new head football coach and who is responsible for Brian Kelly's contract buyout.

 "Louisiana State University is a subdivision of the state, and ultimately the taxpayers are responsible under that contract," Landry said.

-During an interview with 104.5 ESPN Sports Radio Host Matt Moscona on Thursday, Governor Jeff Landry stood firm on his previous statement that taxpayers could be responsible for the $53 million buy-out of former head coach Brian Kelly.
+During an interview with 104.5 ESPN Sports Radio Host Matt Moscona on Thursday, Landry stood firm on his previous statement that taxpayers could be responsible for the $53 million buy-out of former head coach Brian Kelly.

 According to Landry, if no one steps up to foot the bill, it will fall back on taxpayers.

-"No one came to the mansion and said Hey, I got a 53 million dollar check, don't worry, governor, we got this," Landry said.
+"No one came to the mansion and said Hey, I got a $53 million check, don't worry, governor, we got this," Landry said.

 This, despite there being no precedent for this in the past.